All I can say is tremendous.

 The Uniform Code of Military Justice (UCMJ) imposes strict standards for military members regardless of status.
-You can get arrested for a criminal offense whether on base, off base, out on furlough, or serving on active duty.
+You can get arrested for a felony offence whether on base, off base, out on furlough, or serving on active duty.
 That means you must follow all UCMJ standards and state laws at all times.

 Although civil police officers can’t enforce military laws or charge service members with specific UCMJ offenses committed off base, they can inform the military of the criminal acts.
 The military court and federal officers can step in to determine whether to press charges.